 Install and configure Sparkswap

-From here, you can follow the installation instructions for Sparkswap, bearing in mind that you have already opened your ports and installed all pre-requisites.
+From here, you can follow the installation instructions for Sparkswap.

 Downgrade your instance type

-Once Sparkswap has been installed and all blockchains have been synced (check
+Once Sparkswap has been installed and all blockchains have been synced (In the Broker folder, check

 docker-compose logs -f bitcoind to see the syncing progress, it should take about 24 hours) you may want to downgrade your instance type to one that is more cost effective.